dymmond/esmerald/docs/en/docs/directives/directives.md

 * [createapp](#create-app) - Used to generate a scaffold for an application.
 * [createdeployment](#create-deployment) - Used to generate files for a deployment with docker, nginx, supervisor and gunicorn.
 * [show_urls](#show-urls) - Shows the information about the your esmerald application.
-* [shell](./shell.md) - Starts the python interactive shell for your Esmerald application.
+* [shell](./shell.md) - Starts the python interactive shell for your Ravyn application.

 ### Help